milkyway-multimedia/ss-social-feed/README.md

 - Facebook Pages/Profiles
 - Twitter Account
 - Google Plus Page
+- Internal Page (will display children of said page)

 I am hoping to add Instagram and maybe Pinterest when I have time...
 But you can have as many of the above accounts as you want (if you don't mind the lag...)